 Letter 581: I was embarrassed by what you wrote about the wild animals.

-We have sent you some of what our mountain produces.
-And you — even if you are not ready to give a favor freely, at least show yourself decent enough to return one.
+We have sent to you [plural] some of what our mountain produces.
+And you, even if you are not ready to grant a favor, at any rate show yourself not bad at making a return.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.